Cob building with Maya

 What is cob?

 So, what is cob?
 It is one method of "natural building" which strives to use as few industrially-produced products as possible.
-The header image above shows two of my cob projects, a chicken coop and the arch in a wall.
-(The shed is also natural building, made from timber from fire mitigation and recycled tin.)
+The header image above shows three of my cob projects, a chicken coop and the arch in a wall.
+Also a 199.5 sq.' rural building with balecob north side (cob & half straw bales cut lengthwise adjacent to each other).
+The frescoes are to improve heat absorption in the south-facing cob portion of the walls.

 Cob is like adobe, but instead of bricks, it can be sculpted.
 As each new layer is added it is "woven" into the previous with a cobber's thumb, making a cohesive massive stronger wall.